 With Flipkart setting an example in 2018, the 100% Employee Stock Ownership Plan (ESOP) buyback set a trend that gained traction and continues to do so.
 The Indian startup terrain seems to have been revolutionized, as is evidenced by the numbers: approximately 40 startups announced ESOP buybacks worth roughly $440 million in 2021.

-Startups such as FirstCry, PharmEasy, and Cred among others are jumping on the employee liquidation bandwagon for various reasons, and there are no signs of a relenting momentum.
-We take you through how these repurchase programs work, and what startups can stand to gain from them.
+Startups such as FirstCry, PharmEasy, and Cred are jumping on the employee liquidation bandwagon for various reasons, and there are no signs of a relenting momentum.
+We take you through how these repurchase programs work and what startups can stand to gain from them.

 How do ESOP Buybacks Work?

-ESOPs are stock options that are assigned to employees over and above their salaries, either during their hiring or appraisal processes.
-Early-stage companies tend to distribute ESOPs to all employees, while companies in the growth stage tend to use it in reward systems for employees at a higher level to reduce attrition rates.
+ESOPs are stock options assigned to employees over and above their salaries during their hiring or appraisal processes.
+Early-stage companies tend to distribute ESOPs to all employees, while companies in the growth stage tend to use them in reward systems for employees at a higher level to reduce attrition rates.

 Ideally, ESOPs are only liquidated in ‘exit’ events, such as listing the company in Initial Public Offerings (IPOs) or selling the company.
 ESOP buybacks simulate exit events and afford employees an opportunity at wealth creation.
 However, buyback plans come with their fair share of terms and conditions, such as:

 - The acquisition of certain ESOPs may be performance-based.
-ESOPs are generally never given all at once, but rather spread out through the tenure of the employee.
+ESOPs are generally never given all at once but rather spread out through the employee’s tenure.